AsaiYusuke/jsonpath/README.md

 ### A slightly complex JSONPath

 Libraries that can handle complex syntax limited to a few.
-Among these libraries, my library is the fastest at the moment.
+Among these libraries, my library is fastest.

 ```text
 JSONPath : $..book[?(@.price > $.store.bicycle.price)]